inpsyde/reusable-workflows/docs/build-and-push-assets.md

 > *What happens if I create a release using GitHub UI?*

-If the release is created for an existing tag, the only care needed is to wait before making the release that the workflow completes, and so the tag is moved.
+If the release is created for an existing tag, the only care you need is waiting the workflow completes before making a release.
+That will ensure the release points to the "moved" tag.

 Unfortunately, creating a release via GitHub UI for a non-existing tag is **incompatible** with this workflow.
-GitHub in that case would create a tag and then associate the release with it.
-However, the tag creation would not trigger the workflow.
-Hence the release will point to a tag that does not contain assets.
+GitHub in that case would first create a tag and then associate the release with it.
+However, that tag creation would not trigger the workflow.
+Hence, the release will point to a tag that does not contain assets.
 And even if the workflow is configured to run on release publishing, the workflow will fail because there's no "current branch" on release, so the workflow would try to push a commit made in a "detached HEAD" status, failing.

 In theory, it is possible to make the workflow 100% compliant with a release via UI.
 However (as of now), the complexity needed has been judged not worthwhile the effort.